ATI Radeon HD 2600 PRO AGP: specs and benchmarks

 Compatibility, dimensions and requirements

 Information on Radeon HD 2600 PRO AGP's compatibility with other computer components.
 Useful when choosing a future computer configuration or upgrading an existing one.
-For desktop video cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).
+For desktop graphics cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).

 Video outputs and ports